 Are you looking for the best hostels in Edinburgh?
-We’re here to help!
-There are many to pick from but not all Edinburgh hostels are created equal.
+While there are many to pick from not all Edinburgh hostels are created equal.

 Each year Scotland is getting more and more popular among travelers and its capital, Edinburgh, is definitely one of the reasons.
 As such prices for tourists are rising steadily.
 Thankfully a budget traveler can stay in one of the best hostels in Edinburgh.

 Cobbled streets looking like they came straight out of a fantasy novel are waiting to be explored and tell the tale of old Scotland.
 Yes, history is still very much alive in this hilly and enchanting city.

 Learn about the West End’s turbulent days with a free audio tour.
 Roam around medieval Old Town Edinburgh or explore the architectural wonderland of Georgian New Town.
 You can even try one of the mountain biking trails if your budget allows.
 If that’s not your thing and you just want to chill then head to the Elephant House, a name very well known to every J.K.
 Rowling fan – this is where she wrote Harry Potter.

 Despite all its charm and the very well deserved attention it’s getting, Edinburgh can still be visited on a budget.
 Though there are plenty hotels and guest houses to chose from, if you are traveling on a shoestring budget or you are a solo traveler, your best accommodation option is definitely in one of many Edinburgh hostels.
 Luckily, there are quite a few to choose from and some of them are absolutely amazing!

 However, every traveler is different and therefore, even when it comes to hostels, we all have our own desires and expectations.
 We have put together this list to help you chose the hostel that is best for you.